 Image Size for Website Cards

-Just like Instagram Highlights, Twitter lets you preserve your favourite tweets as Twitter Moments.
+Just like Instagram Highlights, Twitter lets you preserve your favorite tweets as Twitter Moments.
 You can build a collection of customer reviews, product collections, holiday pictures, and event launches, as Moments.
-Let us discuss how you can design and optimise your “moments.”
+Let us discuss how you can design and optimize your “moments.”